Tennis Elbow / Lateral Epicondylitis [Large Guide - 2022]

-Recommended products for pain relief in tennis elbow / lateral epicondylitis
+MRI Examination: Image of tennis elbow / lateral epicondylitis

 One of the most important things about congestion injuries is that you simply and easily cut down on the activity that has irritated the muscle and tendon attachment, this can be done by making ergonomic changes in the workplace or taking a break from the painful movements.
 However, it is important not to stop completely, as this hurts more than good in the long run.

 6. Exercise and Exercises for Tennis Elbow / Lateral Epicondylitis

 We have already mentioned how eccentric training is often recommended for tennis elbow.
 So this is a training exercise, you can see it in the video below, where you train in the extended longitudinal direction of the tendon tissue and muscle fibers.
 In this part of the article, we will also take a closer look at several strength and stretching exercises that can be beneficial.